Daenara/rhasspy_weather/README.md

     * [ ] make it possible to ask about wind condition
 * [ ] **add output system to define how this script outputs**
     * [X] rhasspy hass.io json (current way)
-    * [ ] extended json (add in an output part to json containing the answer to the question as well as some information)
+    * [x] extended json (add in an output part to json containing the answer to the question as well as some information) (can be done with the new template system)
     * [X] mqtt
     * [ ] rhasspy_hermes-app
     * [ ] rhasspy web api tts